brunoclpinto/BUFY/docs/cli_developer_reference.md

 - **State file**: `~/.budget_core/state.json` remembers the last opened ledger so the CLI can auto-load it in interactive mode.

 All writes use atomic temp-file swaps.
-Restore operations (`restore-ledger`, `config restore`) validate the schema version before mutating active state.
+Restore operations (`ledger restore`, `config restore`) validate the schema version before mutating active state.

 ## Error Handling Policy